 Jona currently resides in Omaha, Nebraska, and serves as Vice President of Small Business Coalitions and Engagement at the U.S. Chamber of Commerce.
 Jona has enjoyed a long career of public service in the White House, the U.S. House of Representatives, and the State Department, as well as having worked with industry leaders in a variety of leadership roles.

-Jona supports the work of the Due Process Institute because she believes the country needs strong voices to guarantee that every person has due process rights.
+Jona supports the work of the Due Process Institute because she believes the country needs strong voices to guarantee every person's due process rights.

-Barry resides in Chevy Chase, Maryland and is the co-chair of Cozen O’Connor’s White Collar Defense & Investigations Practice Group, vice chair of its Commercial Litigation Department, and co-office managing partner of their Washington, D.C., office.
-Prior to joining Cozen O’Connor, Barry was an assistant federal public defender in Washington, D.C.
-He is widely recognized as a sentencing expert, currently serving as a co-chair of the American Bar Association's Criminal Justice Section Sentencing Committee and a previous co-chair of the U.S. Sentencing Commission's Practitioners Advisory Group.
-In addition to a busy defense practice, Barry co-authors Federal Criminal Practice, an 800-page treatise for criminal defense attorneys.
+Barry resides in Chevy Chase, Maryland and is the co-chair of Cozen O’Connor’s White Collar Defense & Investigations Practice Group, vice chair of its Commercial Litigation Department, and co-office managing partner of their DC office.
+Prior to joining the firm, Barry was an assistant federal public defender in DC.
+He is widely recognized as a sentencing expert, currently serving as a co-chair of the ABA's Criminal Justice Section Sentencing Committee and a previous co-chair of the U.S. Sentencing Commission's Practitioners Advisory Group.

 Over the course of his thirty year career as a defense attorney, Barry has seen the consistent evisceration of basic due process protections for criminal defendants.
 He is excited to assist DPI as it works to reverse that trend.